MadibaGroup/2024-zkFBA/K Drafts/Synthetic Data Generator/notes.md

-Uniform: more likely to have a wider plateau (might be better for testing)
+Uniform: more likely to have a wider plateau